Charles Conder: Australia

-In 1888, Conder moved to Melbourne where he met other Australian artists including Arthur Streeton, and shared a studio with Tom Roberts, whom he had previously met in Sydney.
+Heidelberg School

+In Sydney in 1888, Conder met and painted with plein airist Tom Roberts, then visiting from Melbourne.
+Later that year, Conder moved to Melbourne to join Roberts and his circle of friends, including painter Arthur Streeton.
+The trio shared studios and frequently painted together en plein air at artists' camps in rural localities around Melbourne, first at Box Hill and, from late 1888, in Heidelberg.
+They came to be regarded as the core members of the Heidelberg School movement.

+In August 1889, Conder, Streeton, Roberts, Frederick McCubbin and Charles Douglas Richardson staged the 9 by 5 Impression Exhibition in Melbourne, establishing themselves as exponents of an Australian variant of impressionism.
+Conder contributed 46 "impressions" to the show and designed the Symbolist and Art Nouveau-inspired catalogue.

 Short of cash, the attractive Conder apparently paid off his landlady by sexual means, catching syphilis in the process, which was to plague the later years of his life.
-During his two years in Melbourne, Conder worked with the other members of the school and produced a number of famous works, including Under The Southern Sun.
+During his two years in Melbourne, Conder produced a number of famous Heidelberg School works, including Under The Southern Sun.
 This painting clearly shows the burning sunlight and desolation that can be inflicted by an Australian drought.

-In 1890, he moved to Paris and studied at the Académie Julian, where he befriended several avant-garde artists.
+While other Heidelberg School artists, born and raised in Australia, imbued many of their works with nationalist sentiments, Conder, a believer in the credo of art for art's sake, instead tended to focus on everyday scenes and the pursuit of leisure.

-In Sydney and later Melbourne Conder associated with G. P. Nerli, an itinerant Italian painter and the bearer of new European influences who has been credited with shaping Conder's development.
+In Melbourne, Conder rekindled his association with G. P. Nerli, an itinerant Italian painter and the bearer of new European influences who has been credited with shaping Conder's development.
 The extent of the influence has been debated, but the fact of it is undeniable.
 Like Conder, Nerli was a bon-vivant whose appreciation of the 'dam fine' 'Melbourne girls' survives in a letter to a mutual friend, Percy Spence.

-Regarded as his greatest Sydney painting, Departure of the Orient – Circular Quay (1888) was the culmination of Conder's new mastery of form and brushwork.
-Painted from the vantage point of an upstairs room at the First and Last Hotel, overlooking the bustling harbour and ferry berths at Circular Quay in Sydney Cove, this work depicts the dockside scene at the moment when the 'Orient' has cast off for her voyage to England.
-The theme of lively urban streetscapes and rainy atmospheric conditions was one that derived originally from Japanese art and informed the work of the American-born James Abbott McNeill Whistler, who in turn inspired a generation of international artists conversant with the principles of French Impressionism.

-Following successful sale of this work to the Art Gallery of New South Wales, Conder departed for Melbourne in October 1888 to join Roberts and the circle of painters working there.
-He returned to Europe in 1890, where he became fully involved with Aestheticism and mixed with leading artists and writers of the day including Henri Toulouse-Lautrec, Oscar Wilde and Aubrey Beardsley.